TakeLab/podium/docs/source/walkthrough.rst

   [[0]
    [0]]

 .. _custom-loading:

 Loading your custom dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have covered loading built-in datasets.
 However, it is often the case that you want to work on a dataset that you either constructed or we have not yet implemented the loading function for.
-If that dataset is in a simple tabular format, you can use :class:`podium.datasets.TabularDataset`.
+If that dataset is in a simple tabular format (one row = one instance), you can use :class:`podium.datasets.TabularDataset`.

 Let's take an example of a natural language inference (NLI) dataset.
 In NLI, datasets have two input fields: the `premise` and the `hypothesis` and a single, multi-class label.
 The first two rows of such a dataset written in comma-separated-values (`csv`) format could look as follows: